wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-lizardfolk.md

 **Cultures**
 1. The ones who live in a floating nomadic swampgrass village.
-1. The ones that live in caves only accessible underwater.
+1. The ones that live in caves only accessible from underwater.
 1. The ones who live in overgrown ancient pyramids.
-1. The ones that live in the sewers of an other humanoid civilization.
+1. The ones that live in the sewers of another humanoid civilization.
 1. The ones who live atop giant tortoises.
 1. The ones who live on the edge of a bottomless pit.